 Change in Airport Traffic During the Holiday Season by State

 Holiday air traffic patterns vary significantly across different states, with some regions experiencing far greater surges in daily passenger throughput than others.
-States with major tourist destinations and warmer climates, such as Florida (+12.7%) and Arizona (+10.9%), see some of the largest surges in daily passenger traffic during the holiday season.
-Similarly, states like North Dakota (+11.8%) and Kansas (+10.5%) experience notable increases, potentially due to their smaller airports handling a disproportionate amount of local and regional holiday traffic.
-In contrast, colder and less accessible states like Maine (-26.0%) and Alaska (-17.0%) see declines, as fewer travelers venture to these destinations during the winter months.
+In 2024, states with major tourist destinations and warmer climates—such as Florida (+12.2%) and Arizona (+8.1%)—recorded some of the largest increases in daily passenger traffic during the holiday season.
+Northern states like North Dakota (+16.0%) and Connecticut (+21.5%) also saw notable gains, likely reflecting concentrated travel through smaller regional airports that handle a disproportionate share of seasonal traffic.

-At the individual airport level, Fort Lauderdale/Hollywood International (FLL) tops the list of large hub airports with a 16.3% increase, while airports in other warm, tourist destinations like Daniel K. Inouye International (HNL) in Hawaii and Tampa International (TPA) both see traffic increases of over 12%.
-On the other hand, Harry Reid International (LAS) in Las Vegas experiences a 4.3% decline in holiday traffic, the largest decrease among large hub airports.
+At the individual airport level, Fort Lauderdale Hollywood International Airport (FLL) tops the list of large hub airports with a 17.3% increase, while airports in other warm, tourist destinations like Tampa International (TPA) and Miami International Airport (MIA) both saw traffic increases of over 7%.
+Major travel hubs in the Northeast, including Washington Dulles International Airport (IAD), LaGuardia Airport (LGA), and Newark Liberty International Airport (EWR), also saw sizable upticks in passenger volume during the 2024 holiday season.
+On the other hand, Nashville International Airport (BNA) experienced an 8.3% decline in holiday traffic, the largest decrease among large hub airports.

-Below is a complete breakdown of airport traffic changes during the holiday season for over 420 U.S. airports and all 50 states.
-The analysis was conducted by Luxury Link—an online booking platform specializing in luxury travel— using data from the Transportation Security Administration (TSA).
+Below is a complete breakdown of airport traffic changes during the holiday season for over 360 U.S. airports and all 50 states.
+The analysis was conducted by Luxury Link—an online booking platform specializing in luxury travel—using data from the Transportation Security Administration (TSA).
 For more detailed information, see the methodology section.

 Methodology

 The data in this analysis come from the Transportation Security Administration’s (TSA) FOIA Electronic Reading Room.
-Researchers ranked airports and states by the percentage change in the daily passenger traffic during the holiday season compared to the rest of the year.
-For the purposes of this analysis, the holiday season was aligned to national flight traffic trends and considered to be the Thanksgiving holiday—the Friday prior to Thanksgiving through the Monday after—and the winter holiday period—the Friday before the full week leading up to Christmas through January 2nd of the next year.
-To avoid distortion from the COVID-19 pandemic and its aftermath, calculations were based on the average of 2022 and 2023 data.
+Researchers ranked airports and states by the percentage change in the daily passenger traffic during the 2024 holiday season compared to the rest of the year.
+For the purposes of this analysis, the holiday season was aligned to national flight traffic trends and considered to be the Thanksgiving holiday—the Friday prior to Thanksgiving through the Monday after—and the winter holiday period—the Friday before Christmas through January 2nd of the next year.
+Only airports with daily operations during the holiday periods were included in the final airport lists, and each airport’s average daily passenger traffic for the rest of the year excluded days without operations.
+As a result, the statistics reflect average passenger volumes on days when flights occurred, providing a more accurate representation of typical airport activity.